This park property includes park and recreation areas on both the north and south side of Coal Mine Avenue.

-This park is divided into 3 main areas.
-The athletic field complex features 8 multi-use fields.
-Three baseball/softball fields will be constructed in a future phase.
+On the north side of Coal Mine Avenue, the park is divided into 3 main areas.
+The athletic field complex features 8 multi-use fields and two baseball/softball fields.
 Hine Lake is a 38 surface acre lake open to fishing.
-There is a fishing pier on the south side of Hine Lake.
 The original park features a playground, 2 tennis courts, volleyball court and basketball court.

 The Hine Lake Loop Trail offers great bird watching and prairie vistas.
 Half the loop trail is 6-8 ‘ wide concrete surface.
 The other half is a 10’ wide granite sand surface.
 There are other trails and sidewalks available at the park.

 Hine Lake Loop Trail Distance: 1.06 mi.
 (5,619’)

 Width / Trail Surface: 6-10’ / Concrete 10’ Granite Sand

 Difficulty Factor: Easy

 Hine Lake is a 38 surface acre, irrigation ditch fed lake.
 Average depth 20’ – 25’.
 Note special bass fishing bag limits for the lake.
 All other Colorado Division of Wildlife Fishing regulations apply.
 Fish habitat structures sunk throughout the lake in the late 1990’s have enhanced fish populations.
 Bass, bluegill, green sunfish, and perch can be caught at Hine Lake.
 Swimming, boating, wading, belly boats, and ice fishing are prohibited.

 The original park was built by the developer of the Waters Edge subdivision.
 It was dedicated to Foothills in the late 1980s.
 Jefferson County Open Space purchased the remainder of the park in 1992 and leased it to Foothills.
 It is interesting to note that the park was originally zoned for single family homes prior to the Open Space purchase.